 LORRIE LOUGHNEY - Lorrie received her M.A in Public Administration from Marywood University and her BFA in Communications/Theatre from Mansfield University.
 For the past twenty years Lorrie has been acting, writing and directing chancel/fellowship plays at Covenant Presbyterian church.
 She has worked quite often with the Actor’s Circle at Providence Playhouse in such roles as Thelma (Seniors of the Sahara) and Claire (Busybody).
 Lorrie began her work with the Vintage ensemble portraying the delightfully critical Catherine De Burgh, in the 1960′s stylized version of Pride & Prejudice.

 MANDY BOYLE PENNINGTON - Mandy is a technology butterfly who loves to communicate in any way possible.
-Ensemble credits include Pride & Prejudice, Scranton: Missed Connections, The Last Cocktail Party of Venus, RXV, Whispers of Scranton Legends, The Trouble With Sketch Shows, and Hamlet .
+Ensemble credits include Our Town, Pride & Prejudice, Scranton: Missed Connections, The Last Cocktail Party of Venus, RXV, Whispers of Scranton Legends, The Trouble With Sketch Shows, You're Invited! and Hamlet .
 She has also appeared in other regional productions by Little Theatre of Wilkes-Barre, Diva Theater, and Gaslight Theater Co.
-She received a NEPTA award for Best Actress in a Drama for the role of Harper Pitt in Angels in America at LTWB.
-When she's not on stage, Mandy is the Director of Internet Marketing at Net Driven, an adjunct lecturer at Marywood University, co-founder of NEPA BlogCon & Squirrel Girls Tech Camp, and a published freelance writer.
+She's received NEPTA awards for Best Actress in a Drama for the role of Harper Pitt in Angels in America at LTWB.
+When she's not on stage, Mandy is the Director of Digital Marketing at Wilkes University, an adjunct lecturer at Marywood University, co-founder of NEPA BlogCon & Squirrel Girls Tech Camp, and a published freelance writer.
 She resides in Scranton with her husband and ensemble resident photographer, Brent.

 JOSEPH DANIEL - Joseph Daniel was born and raised in Scranton, PA.
 After graduating from the University of Scranton with a bachelors degree in philosophy in 2012, Joseph moved to New York City to pursue a career in production and events coordination.
 He has worked on television shows such as, The Colbert Report, Last Week Tonight with John Oliver, and the Late Show with Stephen Colbert.
 He also worked on NBC's live for TV production of Sound of Music.
 Joseph is company manager and co-producer of the Scranton Shakespeare Festival.
 Joseph was a venue manager for the 2015 Scranton Fringe Festival.
 Also, Joseph writes for an online weekly segment for Fox Sports San Diego.
 Joseph also serves as the National Lacrosse League's Special Event Coordinator andOperations Executive, as well as a paralegal at the sports and entertainment law firm, Lanza, Reich & Daniel.
 Joseph's experience goes beyond the entertainment industry as he is the co-founder and CEO of East Herbal Trading LLC, an international tea importing company.